Chino Valley USD Device Protection Plan & Agreement

-The mission of the Chino High School Library is to provide a unique environment where students can effectively apply their acquired skills with integrity and respect for others.
+The Chino High School Library Media Center provides a unique environment where students can effectively apply their acquired skills with integrity and respect for others.
 The library strives to support students to think critically and creatively while gaining an enthusiasm for learning.
-Our mission is to help students achieve their personal and academic goals and become lifelong learners through engagement, technology, teacher collaboration, and a well maintained and current library collection that empowers students to be effective citizens on campus and in their community.
+Our mission is to help students achieve their personal and academic goals and become lifelong learners through engagement, technology, teacher collaboration, and a well-maintained and current library collection that empowers students to be effective citizens on campus and in their community.

-Chino High School will be the premier library model by building a knowledge infrastructure that branches into all aspects of the campus culture and by becoming the center for powerful teaching and learning through rigorous and diverse activities in a community of integrity and respect.
+The Chino High School Library Media Center will be the premier library model by building a knowledge infrastructure that branches into all aspects of the campus culture and by becoming the center for powerful teaching and learning through rigorous and diverse activities in a community of integrity and respect.

 Library Hours: Monday thru Friday